kkiathub/liri-node-app/README.md

 # liri-node-app

 ### Overview
-The is a node.js terminal based application.
-Use will need to enter a command on the terminal.
+This is a node.js terminal based application.
+User will need to enter a command on the terminal.
 There is no user interface.
 After entering the command line, the code will extract command and arguments , then pass the arguments to the right function.

 ### How to use.
 1. User can enter 'node liri.js' to see all available commands.